firoball/WDL2CS/readme.md

 ![Process](process.jpg)

 __Important:__ At this very early stage the transpiler __does not do anything productive__ yet.
 It can be tested against actual WDL files in order to verify whether parsing works as intended or not.
+The generated code can be hooked into my [Acknex3 C# Api](https://github.com/firoball/AcknexCSApi) project and reviewed for syntax errors.

 ## Step by step instruction

 ### Preparation

 * Download and install [AtoCC](https://atocc.de) tool chain.
 The included tools **kfgEdit** and **VCC** will be used for generation.
-* Copy `vcc\yacc.ctpl` or `vcc\yacc_opt.ctpl` (rename!) to same folder where your **vcc.exe** is located.
+* Copy `vcc\yacc.ctpl` to same folder where your **vcc.exe** is located.
 Make sure to keep a backup of the original file.
 * The optimized parser requires some manual patching and recompilation.
 For easier patching you can add the Notepad++ macro `meta\regex_helpers\regex_npp_macro.xml` to your `shortcuts.xml` (requires **Notepad++**).
+* Install a recent version of [Microsoft Visual Studio](https://visualstudio.microsoft.com/de/downloads/) (Community edition for C#).

 ### Workflow

 The AtoCC tool chain is pretty limited.
 With this transpiler getting more and more complex, several manual patches were required to be introduced in the somewhat tedious build process.
 Below, a step by step list is provided in order to get a successful compile done.
 The transpiler turned out to be very slow, which was a major roadblock.
 It showed, that the code generator produces very inefficient code.
-Unfortunately, that part is hardcoded into **VCC**, therefore some more manual patching had to be introduced.
+Unfortunately, that part is hardcoded into **VCC**, therefore some more manual patching was introduced.
 The optimized version processes large chunks of `.wdl` files in several seconds, whereas the non-optimized version takes minutes.

 #### Grammar